Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 Given a key in one form, there are two ways to obtain a key in the other form:

 * Make a copy of the key data, so that the destination object lives independently from the source object.
 This is far easier to use in terms of resource management.
 However, it may not be possible if the source object's policy makes it impossible to copy.
 This can be the case with PSA keys, and also with PK contexts if they wrap around a non-copiable PSA key.
-* Create an object that wraps the source object.
-The wrapper object is only valid as long as the source object is valid, and destroying the wrapper object does not affect the source object.
+* Create an object that aliases the source object: wrap a PSA key in a PK context, or peek at the underlying PSA key of a PK context.
+The wrapper/underlying object is only valid as long as the source object is valid.
+A PK context created by wrapping an existing PSA key does not destroy the PSA key.
 Resource management is tricky, but this has a low overhead and works for keys whose material cannot be copied.

+There is currently no way to access the underlying PSA key of a PK context.
+A nw function to [access the underlying PSA key of a PK context](#access-the-underlying-psa-key-of-a-pk-context) is not planned for TF-PSA-Crypto 1.0.

 #### `mbedtls_pk_get_psa_attributes()`